top of page

 About The Event

-Rowe's Research Runners Seventh Annual Walk, Run, Roll
+Rowe's Research Runners Eighth Annual Walk, Run, Roll

 On event day, wear your shirt or other RRR item and go for a walk/run/roll.
 Take photos and tag us (@rowesresearchrunners on Facebook and Instagram) to help raise awareness and highlight your participation!